Oklahoma Policy Institute / Blog / Taxes / More states push to end the Amazon tax loophole. Will Oklahoma join them?

 Oklahoma continues to struggle with balancing its own budget, and Gov. Fallin has called for more ideas on how to protect core services from harmful cuts.
 Just as difficult budget years can push us to make government programs more efficient, it is a good time to close unfair loopholes in the tax code.
 While we may end up paying a little more for online purchases, the benefits to local business and the reduced strain on public services will make us all better off.

-16 Responses to “More states push to end the Amazon tax loophole.
-Will Oklahoma join them?”
+16 thoughts on “More states push to end the Amazon tax loophole.
+Will Oklahoma join them?

 I think it would be best for the individual states to stop trying to collect directly from online retailers.
 The States do not have the Constitutional authority to collect taxes from interstate commerce.
 Only the Federal government has that authority.